 What do superheroes, LeVar Burton, superb American Single Malt whisky, historic cemeteries, Ram Nation and Richmond’s mayor all have in common?
-The Hodges Partnership’s epic leap day adventures.
+They’re all part of an epic PR case study from Hodges’ leap day adventures.

 Leap day was a busy day for a few Hodgers, including myself, when I started the day celebrating history in the making with the Enrichmond Foundation at Evergreen Cemetery, followed by celebrity sightseeing at the Greater Richmond Convention Center, where I delivered whisky to the actor who taught millennials to read.
 To top it all off, one of our resident Hodgers-in-training made moves at halftime during a VCU basketball game.
 From our expert community relations to our local media relations savvy, we did it all on leap day.